AdobeDocs/workfront.en/help/quicksilver/maestro/access/access-overview.md

  </tbody>
 </table>

-*For more information about the new and current pricing models, see [Access requirements in Workfront documentation](/help/quicksilver/administration-and-setup/add-users/access-levels-and-object-permissions/access-level-requirements-in-documentation.md).
+*For more information about Workfront access requirements, see [Access requirements in Workfront documentation](/help/quicksilver/administration-and-setup/add-users/access-levels-and-object-permissions/access-level-requirements-in-documentation.md).

 ## Share the Maestro area in the Main Menu with others